Leah1977/LSH_Electricians_MS1/README.md

 * The google map was not displaying correctly when on smaller screen sizes.

-* To solve this issue I change the width to 100% so that it would appear the full width of the screen on all devices.
+* To solve this issue, I change the width to 100% so that it would appear the full width of the screen on all devices.

-## Debugging on gallery page
+## Debugging on the Gallery page
 ---

 * Title of gallery section was displaying left of all images.

-* Inserted a section container and gave it the title of gallery to display above the images.
+* Inserted a section container and gave it the title of the Gallery to display above the images.

 ## CSS debugging

 ---

-* media query for menuitems in header was set too large for some devices.
+* media query for menu items in the header was set too large for some devices.
-* add an extra media query to accomodate very small screen sizes so that the menuitems in the navagational bar display two by two.
+* add an extra media query to accommodate very small screen sizes so that the menu items in the navigational bar display two by two.

 * Overlay not responsive.
 Missing half the writing when the screen size reduced.
-* Added a query css to incorporate overlay to make it responsive.
+* Added a media query in CSS to incorporate overlay to make it responsive.

 * Large area of white space appearing below gallery on services.html page.
-* Fix max-width on query to remove white space.
+* Fix max-width on media query to remove white space.

 ## Tested on W3C CSS Validator